Now it looks to me as if my fighter pens might be part of a longer tradition:

 AKA “The Fighting Nun”.
 A nun puppet in full habit with two arms ending in boxing gloves.
 The puppet is mounted on a stick which you can hold in your hand (dare we say under her habit??) leaving two fingers free to work the controls for the spring mounted arms.
 A flick of the finger and she unleashes a swift left or right jab, fighting for the right!!
 We know she is fighting for the right, because under the habit is the face of Maggie Thatcher, as you can tell if you peek.
 Seems a manufacturer got stuck with the doll mold and a zillion heads just when she was ousted as PM.
 An entrepreneur bought up the works and created the fighting nun.
 Somehow, we think Maggie would approve.
 As will you.’

 Where you find the Punching Nun, you are likely to also find these versions: the Devil, a Rabbi, and an Amish, and, less commonly, skeleton, alien, dinosaur, and kangaroo punching puppets.
-There are also a couple of punching puppets related to the “Lunar” gaming series, anime figures called Ghaleon and Alex.
+There are also a couple of punching puppets related to the “Lunar” gaming series, anime figures called Ghaleon and Alex (links not available anymore).
 And these punching puppets are being sold as items to go in a photographer’s bag of tricks to make people smile.
 Perhaps they are Moe and Curly from The Three Stooges?

 Going back further, it looks as if this idea may have originated with puppets of real boxers.
 A few weeks ago Ebay sold a set of Mohammad Ali and Howard Cosell boxing puppets for US$19.99, described as follows: